The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

 Influenced by the Dutch methods of teaching, Carstares swept away the inefficient regenting system and introduced professorships for each subject on the curriculum.

-On his watch the Faculties of Arts and Law were established and new chairs were established in Public Law, Civil Law, Anatomy and Chemistry.
-His work and that of William Wishart and George Drummond who followed turned the university into an organization we would recognize today.
+On his watch, the Faculties of Arts and Law were established and new chairs were established in Public Law, Civil Law, Anatomy and Chemistry.

-Following the South Bridge Act of 1785 which fundamentally altered the layout of the Old Town, the town council took the opportunity to draw up plans for what is now the Old College.
+Following the South Bridge Act of 1785 which fundamentally altered the layout of the Old Town, the town council took the opportunity to draw up plans for what is now the Old College, .

 Arguably the jewel in the Old College crown is Playfair’s library.
 At 190 feet long with a vaulted ceiling and classical columns is one of the finest interiors in the city.
 Today it’s not used as a library but as the venue for more formal occasions